Feature Documentary (2026)

 Australia has one of the highest rates of eating disorders in the world.

 Suicide is the leading cause of death for Australians aged 5–17.
-65% of repeat self-harmers attempt suicide.

 Help parents keep their kids alive.